Mike Black (kicker): Professional career

 After his college career, Black moved to Florida to be with his mother.
 He tried out for the Tampa Bay Storm of the Arena Football League (AFL) in both 1992 and 1993 but was not signed either time.
 He then attended a tryout camp for the AFL's Charlotte Rage in 1993 and beat out 40 other kickers, narrowing the Rage's choices down to Black and Brian Mitchell.
 Black was chosen over Mitchell.
 The team then brought in former Rage kicker Jim Power to compete with Black for the Rage's kicking job, which Black eventually won.
 After missing both field goals in his Rage debut, he switched to black socks for the next game and converted three of three field goals.
 However, he was fined $50 for violating the league's dress code.
 Overall, he played in all 12 games for the Rage during the 1993 season, converting 23 of 40 field goals and 43 of 52 extra points while also making five solo tackles.
 Black was named first-team All-Arena for his performance during the 1993 season and led the league in kicker scoring with 112 points.
 He also played in the 1993 AFL All-Star Game.
 He appeared in all 12 games for the second straight season in 1994, scoring 10 of 37 field goals and 51 of 57 extra points.
-In 1994, he was one of the smallest players in the league at only 5'6" and 145 pounds.
+In 1994, he was one of the smallest players in the league at only 5 ft 6 in and 145 lb.

 In May 1995, before the start of the season, Black was traded to the Iowa Barnstormers for future considerations.
-He was roommates with Pro Football Hall of Famer Kurt Warner while with the Barnstormers.
+He was roommates with future Pro Football Hall of Famer Kurt Warner while with the Barnstormers.
 Black kicked a 34-yard game winning field goal in his Barnstormers debut.
 He played in all 12 games for the Barnstormers in 1995, making 16 of 35 field goals and 63 of 72 extra points, and was named first-team All-Arena for the second time in his career.
 He appeared in all 14 games during the 1996 season, converting 17 of 39 field goals and 79 of 83 extra points while also posting four solo tackles.
 The Barnstormers finished the year with a 12–2 record and advanced to ArenaBowl X, where they lost to the Tampa Bay Storm by a score of 42–38.
 Black played in all 14 games for the second consecutive year in 1997, making 13 of 25 field goals and 96 of 106 extra points while leading the AFL in kicker scoring for the second time in his career with 135 points.
 The Barnstormers finished the season with an 11–3 record and advanced to the ArenaBowl for the second year in a row, this time losing to the Arizona Rattlers in ArenaBowl XI by a score of 55–33.